franmlopez/low-cost-eeg-classification/README.md

 ### Prerequisites

-The project uses Python3 and all of the dependencies are listed in requirments.txt in the BCI folder.
+The project uses Python3 and all of the dependencies are listed in requirments.txt.
 Run "pip install -r requirements.txt" within the folder.

 ## Contributing